jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 		- change 12 pin CEN DT to 18 pin AT
 			- to accommodate for IMD, BMS, and AMBER_SWITCHED_GND
 	- HV connector interlock
+	- change HIP to DCDC connector, one that is rated to pack voltage
 - TSAL_DISCHARGE
 	- Ready to Move and TSSI
 - LVD